Computer cluster: History

-The first commercial loosely coupled clustering product was Datapoint Corporation's "Attached Resource Computer" (ARC) system, developed in 1977, and using ARCnet as the cluster interface.
-Clustering per se did not really take off until Digital Equipment Corporation released their VAXcluster product in 1984 for the VMS operating system.
-The ARC and VAXcluster products not only supported parallel computing, but also shared file systems and peripheral devices.
+The first commercial loosely coupled cluster computer with integrated system-wide manageability and record-level file locking was the Tandem NonStop (a 1976 high-availability commercial product) closely followed by Datapoint Corporation's "Attached Resource Computer" (ARC) system, developed in 1977, and using ARCnet as the cluster interface.
+In 1984, AT&T released its B3 series computers including a fault-tolerant clustered computing system of two processors.
+Clustering per se did not really take off until Digital Equipment Corporation released their VAXcluster product in 1984 for the VMS operating system which, unlike earlier manufacturers, used the term "cluster" in its marketing.
+The Tandem NonStop, ARC and VAXcluster products not only supported parallel computing, but also shared file systems and peripheral devices.
 The idea was to provide the advantages of parallel processing, while maintaining data reliability and uniqueness.
-Two other noteworthy early commercial clusters were the Tandem NonStop (a 1976 high-availability commercial product) and the IBM S/390 Parallel Sysplex (circa 1994, primarily for business use).
+Another noteworthy commercial cluster was the IBM S/390 Parallel Sysplex (circa 1994, primarily for business use).

 Within the same time frame, while computer clusters used parallelism outside the computer on a commodity network, supercomputers began to use them within the same computer.
 Following the success of the CDC 6600 in 1964, the Cray 1 was delivered in 1976, and introduced internal parallelism via vector processing.
 While early supercomputers excluded clusters and relied on shared memory, in time some of the fastest supercomputers (e.g. the K computer) relied on cluster architectures.

+Clusters were used for the majority of the world's automated teller machine transactions, credit cards, emergency 911 calls, stock exchanges, largest data warehouses and more by the 1990s if not earlier.